 - Sports drinks are categorized as “food” by the US Food and Drug Administration (FDA) and strict laws apply to their labeling.

 - Energy drinks are considered “dietary supplements” which are not required to have FDA approval before production or sale.
 The FDA does not regulate the amount of caffeine and other stimulants found in energy drinks.

 They may contain up to 400 mg of caffeine per serving (that’s equivalent to 11 sodas or 4 coffees).
 High doses of caffeine may work together with the other ingredients in energy drinks to cause adverse reactions like sleep disturbances, increased blood pressure, increased heart rate, anxiety, irritability and vomiting.
 They have also been reported to cause very serious problems such as seizures, cardiac events, and even death.

-Dr. Christopher Rausch, Director of the Cardiopulmonary Exercise Laboratory at Children’s Hospital Colorado states, “I have seen many teenage patients who report palpitations (a sensation of abnormal heart beats) in association with using energy drinks and these symptoms have resolved when they stopped using energy drinks ...
+Christopher Rausch, MD, Director of the Cardiopulmonary Exercise Laboratory at Children’s Hospital Colorado states, “I have seen many teenage patients who report palpitations (a sensation of abnormal heart beats) in association with using energy drinks and these symptoms have resolved when they stopped using energy drinks...
 Children with predisposing conditions may be at an even higher risk of cardiac arrhythmias with use of energy drinks.”